-Meanwhile lets just say that we are proud Heather Pubols contributed a whooping 17 entries.
+But we are proud to say that Heather Pubols contributed 17 entries already.

 On September 9, 2021 at 10am US-ET (UTC -4), I will be presenting a webinar for EMDC called “How to Tell Dangerous Stories.”
 This webinar explains ways that organizations can safely share stories of impact from places with security challenges.

 For more than 20 years, I have served missions in communications.
 Over that time, I discovered that the job of a missions communicator is more than just getting stories of missions out or making materials to promote a mission organization’s vision and programs.
 An essential part of our work also fits into WEA Global Member Care Network Coordinator Harry Hoffman’s category of “people helpers” – a group Harry explains is an untapped ocean of resources to care for staff in the missions community.

 Missio Nexus has invited me to coordinate two upcoming webinars aimed at growing the knowledge and skills of mission agency staff engaged in communications and marketing.
 These are free to anyone that is a Missio Nexus member or part of a Missio Nexus member organization.
 The first is on March 23 and the second is on April 6.

 The Essentials for Fundraising and Development book is a a collection of best practices, ideas, and strategies provided by 10 ministry fundraising experts.
 Le Motif came alongside Missio Nexus to provide substantive editing services for this new resource.